nielsbasjes/yauaa/src/main/docs/NOTES-shading-dependencies.md

 Solution 2: Inject the dependency-reduced-pom.xml into the final jar
 ===
-This way building an external project no longer includes things like Antlr and Guava a second time.
+This way building an external project no longer includes things like Antlr a second time.

 Script: inject-dependency-reduced-pom-into-jar.sh: